margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 They sparkle.
 They guide me, they guide me to the light, to your glory, to your beauty.
 They remind me of the peace, and the reason to live.

+Stars dancing through the universe
+Echoing out
+Sharing the love
+Loving the earth

 ## Leaves ##
 Everything you thought you knew falls off like the dead leaves on trees.